App-vNext/Polly/README.md

 The .NET4.0 package uses `Microsoft.Bcl.Async` to add async support.
 To minimise  dependencies on the main Polly nuget package, the .NET4.0 version is available as separate Nuget packages `Polly.Net40Async` and `Polly.Net40Async-signed`.

+# .NET3.5 support

+The last version of Polly to support .NET3.5 is [v4.3.0](https://www.nuget.org/packages/Polly/4.3.0).
+This includes all of the 4.x features, as it was the last version before v5.0.
+This package may be installed via the NuGet package manager by specifying its version: `Install-Package Polly -Version 4.3.0`.

 # Release notes

 For details of changes by release see the [change log](https://github.com/App-vNext/Polly/blob/master/CHANGELOG.md).
 We also tag relevant Pull Requests and Issues with [milestones](https://github.com/App-vNext/Polly/milestones), which match to nuget package release numbers.